 Second, the nudge interventions in the two samples have different features, and some of these differences may account for the effect size discrepancy.
-We consider differences in (i) the degree of academic involvement, (ii) the types of behavioral mechanism used, such as Academic Journals nudges having more more in-person contact and choice design, (iii) the policy area, with the Academic Journal studies being more likely to tackle, for example, environmental policy questions; and (iv) the characteristics of the trials, such as institutional constraints.
-We document differences in all the above dimensions, but some of the differences either are small, or, such as academic involvement, do not predict differences in effect sizes.
-Differences in the type of behavioral mechanism used and in the policy area can account for some share of the difference in effect sizes.
+We consider differences in (i) the degree of academic involvement, (ii) the types of behavioral mechanism used, such as Academic Journal nudges having more in-person contact and choice design, (iii) the policy area, with the Academic Journal studies being more likely to tackle, for example, environmental policy questions; and (iv) the characteristics of the trials, such as institutional constraints.
+We document differences in all the above dimensions, with varying impacts on effect size.
+Differences in the type of behavioral mechanism used and in the policy area account for a sizable share of the difference in effect sizes, while other differences, such as in academic involvement, do not.
+We return below to a full decomposition of the effect size differences.

 Third, we consider selective publication as a function of statistical significance.
 In the Academic Journals sample, there are over 4 times as many studies with a t statistic between 1.96 and 2.96 for the most significant arm in a paper, versus studies where the most significant arm has a t between 0.96 and 1.96.
-Therefore, part of the different effect sizes in the two samples may come from the censoring of statistically insignificant trials in published papers.
-We stress that with "selective publication" we include not only whether a journal would publish a paper, but also whether a researcher would write up a study (the "file drawer" problem, e.g, Franco, Malhotra, and Simonovits, 2014).
+Therefore, part of the different effect sizes in the two samples may come from the truncation of statistically insignificant trials in published papers.
+We stress that with "selective publication" we include not only whether a journal would publish a paper, but also whether a researcher would write up a study (the "file drawer" problem, e.g., Franco, Malhotra, and Simonovits, 2014).
 In the Nudge Units sample, all these selective steps are removed.